stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 - `xORnORs = SOAP_UNION_choice_n` when `u.n` is valid.
 - `xORnORs = SOAP_UNION_choice_s` when `u.s` is valid.
-- `xORnORs = 0` when none are valid (should only be used with great care, because XML content validation may fail when content is required but absent).
+- `xORnORs = 0` when none are valid (should only be used with great care, because XSD validation may fail when content is required but absent).

 This class maps to a complexType with a sequence and choice in the soapcpp2-generated schema: